sunflowerdeath/aardvark-old/newcore/libs/jsi/README.md

 - Automatic memory management.
 - Convenient error handling using `expected`.

-In addition to that it includes automatic bindings generator It allows to describe API in YAML format and automatically generate mappers for types and expose your API The format supports structs, enums, callbacks, functions, and classes with properties and methods.
+In addition to that it includes automatic bindings generator.
+It allows to describe API in YAML format and the generate code for mapping types between native and JS and expose your API.
+The format supports structs, enums, callbacks, functions, and classes with properties and methods.

 ## Overview